JYU-IBA/jabs/README.md

  - Dual scattering model (although it needs improvements before it is usable)
  - Simultaneous multi-detector simulation and fitting.
  - Stopping corrections can be supplied by user (Bragg correction) for a specific layer
+ - Different detector calibration can be given for different particles (different proton number Z)

 ### Not (yet) implemented, but planned
  - Support for more input and output data formats (CSV, IDF, ...)
  - More accurate handling of sharp peaks in cross sections (resonances).
 The current handling is quite accurate in most cases.